epochjs/epoch/real-time/index.md

     data: []
   });

-  // THe button swtiches the chart's class from styles1 to styles2 and back
+  // The button swtiches the chart's class from styles1 to styles2 and back
   $('#toggle').click(function (e) {
     // This switches the class names...
     var className = $('#chart').attr('class');